 It’s just so super-easy to use that accusation as a way to control dissent and direct the conversation.
 Families that leave churches get accused of “sowing dissent” to silence opposition.
 Ms. Evans, Mr. Piatt, and Mr. Bell, and legions of other Christians get accused of it so they’ll quit asking the legitimate questions and making the legitimate observations they are asking and making that might drain off supporters or increase doubt in the minds of Christians.

-“Shut up or you’ll break up the family.”
+- “Shut up or you’ll break up the family.”

-“Stop talking or you’ll make Daddy go to jail.”
+- “Stop talking or you’ll make Daddy go to jail.”

 - “If you say a word about this to anybody, I’ll kill you.”

 I view this accusation, therefore, as nothing less than holding someone’s greatest desire–to be in a tribe, to belong, to be loved and accepted–hostage.

 So when you see a church leader step outside the party tent, it’s time to rejoice.
 It’s time to hang out the banners and throw the kazoos into the air.

 A retired bishop with the United Methodist Church, Melvin Talbert, presided over the wedding of his gay son not long ago.
 Now, his church has long stated that it stands on the wrong side of history here–it opposes equal marriage rights for gay couples.

 He’s not even the only church leader in this situation.
 See, originally I didn’t have Bishop Talbert’s name specified up there, but then realized I needed to be more specific because there have been a rash of UMC ministers doing same-sex marriages.

-Frank Schaefer, a UMC pastor, officiated his son’s 2007 wedding in Masaschusetts.
+Frank Schaefer, a UMC pastor, officiated his son’s 2007 wedding in Massachusetts.
 His son thought that his dad would be upset if he didn’t ask him to officiate, even though he knew the request would put his dad into a serious bind with his church leadership.
 So he asked, and his dad agreed to do the wedding.
 Pastor Schaeffer performed the ceremony because he loves his son.